-A Spanish for Spanish-Speakers course.
-An exploration of the internal and external historical, cultural and political experiences which form the life of the present day Hispanic-American.
-Emphasis will be on the Mexican-American, Puerto Rican and Cuban American experiences.
-Intensive focus on grammar and writing, especially spelling and accent marks to assist students whose first language is Spanish with writing at the college level.
-(Fifteen retroactive credits upon successful completion of the course with a grade of B or better).
+An exploration of the historical, cultural and political moments which inform the lives of the present-day Hispanic and Latinx communities..
+Emphasis will be on cross-cultural experiences of Hispanic and Latinx communities throughout the United States of America.
+Recommended: SPA 227 and/or SPA 228.
+(15 retroactive credits awarded upon completion of the course with a final grade of B or better).